RolandMarchand/medicated-emacs/README.md

 ## License

-This library is licensed under the [0BSD](https://opensource.org/license/0bsd) license.
+This configuration is licensed under the [0BSD](https://opensource.org/license/0bsd) license.